anton-mcquinn/amdb/README.md

 ### 5. Seed the Database

-Run the database seeding script:
+Run the database seeding script (make sure you're in the backend directory):
 ```bash
 node load_db.js
 ```